Chapter 1 : Exposure to the Weasleys

 They dash into the house and reemerge a few minutes later, Ted now clad in Dom's summery blouse, khaki skirt and sandals.
 He sashays forward, swaying his hips, and Dom ducks into the bushes to muffle her wild cackling.

-?” someone murmurs into my ear, and I turn to find Scorpius Malfoy eyeing Ted slyly.
+“Who is that?” someone murmurs into my ear, and I turn to find Scorpius Malfoy eyeing Ted slyly.
 Damn that Albus, he must have snuck him in.
 Ron will have a fit.

 “That's nobody,” I lied, steering Scorpius away.
 “In fact―”